Panharoth06/Linux-Server-Note/basic-linux.md

 ## Note For Basic Linux
 ### Server
 What is a server?
-- Software, hardware rhat provides specific service
+- Software, hardware that provides specific service

 * Server, Client
 - Client makes request to server - Server provides service to client (response)